Gayathri229/NamasteReact/Episode7_DynamicRouting.md

 When using a map, always use a Key.

-useParam Hook helps to fetch
+useParam Hook given by React Router Dom helps to fetch the dynamic param of the url. [check :resId in RestaurantMenu.js]